SoaibaN/SoaibaN/README.md

-- 👋 Hi, I’m @SoaibaN
+-  Hi, I’m @SoaibaN
-- 👀 I’m interested in Computational Nueroscience
-- 🌱 I’m currently learning Computer Science at Columbia
+-  I’m currently learning Computer Science at Columbia
-- 📫 How to reach me: sn3039@columbia.edu
+-  How to reach me: sn3039@columbia.edu
-- 😄 Pronouns: she/her
+-  Pronouns: she/her
-- ⚡ Fun fact: I've never broken a bone

 <!---
 SoaibaN/SoaibaN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.